COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 First, check out your insurance plan.

 In general, it’s cheapest to use only what you need when it comes to healthcare.
-That means seeing your primary care doctor when you get sick or, if it’s after-hours, starting at a Walk-In Clinic or an Immediate Care Center instead of the Emergency Room, unless you have a life-threatening condition.
+That means seeing your primary care doctor when you get sick or, if it’s after-hours, starting at a walk-in care location instead of the Emergency Room, unless you have a life-threatening condition.

 Edward-Elmhurst Health offers a cost estimator tool that can help you determine how much a service will cost based on your insurance.
 (Make sure you read the FAQs)